-We believe that free-play is the essence of preschool education and early childhood development.
-We believe that children learn best in a play-based, parent cooperative early learning environment.
+We believe that free-play is the essence of the preschooler’s experience and early childhood development.
+We believe that children thrive in a play-based, parent cooperative environment.

-When children participate in an early learning environment centered around play and children’s choices, the experience gives value to the child and allows for a child’s natural development socially, emotionally, cognitively, physically and creatively.
+When children participate in an environment centered around play and children’s choices, the experience gives value to the child and allows for a child’s natural development socially, emotionally, cognitively, physically and creatively.

-We teach a non-denominational, differentiated and developmentally appropriate curriculum comprised of:
+We use non-denominational, differentiated and developmentally appropriate activities comprised of: